trottomv/nbaparse/README.md

 # nbaparse

-full game replay from tvrex parse only iframe incorporate in an item
+full game replay from NBA streaming parsing only iframe incorporate in an item